pedroos/strei/README.md

 ![logo](logo.png)

-strei is a trey audio player designed specifically for continuous, background ambient sounds with automatic loop.
+strei is a tray audio player designed specifically for continuous, background ambient sounds with automatic loop.
 It uses LibVLCSharp.

 With strei, no longer opening up foreground sounds and movies interrupt background ones.

-Upon startup, strei sits in your trey ready to load a sound file.
+Upon startup, strei sits in your tray ready to load a sound file.
 An initial media directory can be specified.
 Playback can be paused and resumed.

 strei uses about 11 MB by itself, plus a fraction of the size of the media file it is currently playing for its buffer.
 Memory is recovered after each new sound is loaded.